taquart/hybridmt/readme.txt

 DOWNLOAD

-The newest version of the fociMT/hybridMT toolbox together with installation instructions, quick start guide, documentation and examples are available at: http://www.induced.pl/hybridmt and http://www.induced.pl/focimt.
+The newest version of the hybridMT package together with installation instructions, quick start guide, documentation and examples are available at: http://www.induced.pl/hybridmt and http://www.induced.pl/focimt.